Destiny Cable: Merger with Global Cable

 On November 17, 2000, however, Global Cable, Inc. (GCI) and Destiny Cable, Inc. (DCI) announced that both companies had entered an agreement on merging the television operations of the two companies, of which operates the cable providers; Global Cable and Destiny Cable.

 In November 2000 Destiny Cable formed a partnership with Global Cable to further strengthen and systematize its cable television ventures.
 However, it was only on November 2, 2003, that the corporate name was changed to Global Destiny Cable.

 Global Destiny Cable is perceived to be the closest competitor of Sky Cable the Philippines' largest cable TV company in Metro Manila.
 Both have their own associates all over the country and both offer high-speed cable Internet service to its respective subscribers.

 Sale to Sky Cable

 On November 11, 2012, Sky Cable Corporation eventually acquired the assets of Global Destiny Cable through its parent, Destiny Cable, Inc. at the cost of P3.5 billion in order to improve services to customers of Destiny Cable, UniCable, and MyDestiny broadband Internet.

 Global Destiny Cable has been reverted to Destiny Cable after separation from Global Cable.
 On November 12, 2012, Destiny Cable headquarters moved from Solid House Building in Makati to Sky Cable's headquarters in Quezon City.
 The NTC consummated Sky's acquisition on December 18, 2012.

+On November 25, 2018, Destiny Cable announced that it would discontinue its cable TV operations effective January 1, 2019.
+The final broadcast and sign-off of Destiny Cable was scheduled for December 31, 2018, at 11:59 p.m.